endless-hu/orm-autopilot/docs/iter2.md

 Any hash algorithms (MD5, SHA1, SHA256...) are acceptable.
 4. The `User` model should provide a public method `login_as(user_email)` to help Cucumber to authenticate a testing user.
 The mothod will set a token for the user identified by `user_email`.
+5. All ChatGPT-related API calls should be handled by the [`chat`](../app/models/chat.rb) model, so that I can stub out them in user stories.
-5. Every time we invoke ChatGPT APIs, we should check if the user provides its own API key, and prioritize the user-provided API key.
+6. Every time we invoke ChatGPT APIs, we should check if the user provides its own API key, and prioritize the user-provided API key.

 ### Page Description